farhan0167/file-cleaner/README.md

 ```
 2. Copy the main.py script to the folder where you have all your resumes
 3. Run the script.
 Lets say you want to delete pdf files older than 30 days:

+**Note** Remember this is a destructive action.
+Once deleted, you cannot recover these files
 ```bash
 python3 main.py --days 30
 ```
-4. The previous command will mount on the directory where the script is, but lets say you want to delete files within a specific folder, i.e, Example_Folder:
+The previous command will mount on the directory where the script is, but lets say you want to delete files within a specific folder, i.e, Example_Folder:
 ```bash
 python3 main.py --days 30 --target Example_Folder
 ```